-PHRM2004 Legal Foundations and Professional Practice 42.0 Hours This course presents an introduction to pharmacy practice, historic development and the current role of the pharmacist and pharmacy technician in institutional and community pharmacy practice.
+PHRM2004 Legal Foundations and Professional Practice 42.0 Hours

+This course presents an introduction to pharmacy practice, historic development and the current role of the pharmacist and pharmacy technician in institutional and community pharmacy practice.
 Current Canadian legislation, regulatory bodies that govern safe and ethical practice and jurisprudence will be a point of focus.
 Students will understand their role within the profession and their responsibilities for meeting legal and ethical requirements.
 Concepts related to professional liability will be a point of focus.

-P- PHRM1002 Community Pharmacy Dispensing Introductory Theory and P- PHRM1007 Community Pharmacy Dispensing Introductory Lab and C- PHRM1006 Practicum 1
+P- PHRM1002 Community Pharmacy Dispensing Introductory Theory and P- PHRM1007 Community Pharmacy Dispensing Introductory Lab

-PHRM2006 Herbal Products and Complementary Care 42.0 Hours This course will cover a variety of herbal products available over the counter, their significance in pharmacy practice and their possible interactions with prescribed medications.
-Students will survey the scope of practice for a variety of complementary care practitioners.
+PHRM2006 Herbal Products and Complementary Care 42.0 Hours A variety of herbal products available over the counter, their significance in pharmacy practice, and their possible interactions with prescribed medications are discussed.
+Students survey the scope of practice for a variety of complementary care practitioners.
+The use of a variety of retrieval techniques to gather and evaluate evidence based information is emphasized.